openharmony/docs/en/application-dev/ffrt/ffrt-development-guideline.md

 `data`

-Pointer to the input parameter of the callback function invoked upon event changes.
+Pointer to the input parameter in the callback function invoked upon event changes.

 `cb`